Intro-Sci-Comp-UIowa/biol-4386-course-project-and04304/README.md

 participated in open data sharing via the Gene expression Omnibus.
 The steps the authors took to insure reproducibility made it far easier for a beginner like me to recreate these meaningful results.

+# Reflection

+I learned pretty quickly in this project that it's easier to not reinvent the wheel.
+I feel like I picked up at a weird starting point, as single value gene expression in a CSV, whereas a lot of tutorials I found online are explaining the entire differential gene expression pipeline.
+I look forward to being able to start at square one with the RNA seq data we generated last month with all of the resources I now know about, thanks to this project.
+Another thing I took away from this project is directory management.
+I have a lot of images and replicates of images in my day to day work and I think I'd be completely lost without a solid foundation in directory structure.

 Here is a link to the [Project Github page](https://github.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-and04304.git)